CKs-Technology-News/PrivacyTools/README.md

 - [Scrambled Exif](https://gitlab.com/juanitobananas/scrambled-exif) – An Android app to remove exif data from pictures before sharing them.

 ### [Mobile exifdata and metadata removal apps](#mobile-exifdata-and-metadata-removal-apps)
+- [DetoxDroid](https://github.com/flxapps/DetoxDroid) – This app follows a different approach by stripping away all the attention-grabbing and manipulative features of other apps.
+DetoxDroid does not require you to choose a time and place when you want to "detox", or punish you if you fail.
 - [Exif-Remove](https://github.com/roothaxor/Exif-Remove) – Remove exif data from all digital pictures in current directory by typing exif.
 - [ImagePipe](https://codeberg.org/Starfish/Imagepipe) – Reduces image size and removes exif-tags when sharing images on Android devices.
 - [MAT](https://github.com/jubalh/MAT) – Metadata Anonymization Toolkit.